Official School of Psychological Sciences Statement on Systemic Injustice and Antiracism:

 Psychological Science scholars and practitioners can use the principles and methods of our discipline to:

-Put simply, progress and positive change depend on our understanding of Psychological Science.
+Put simply, progress and positive change depends on our understanding of Psychological Science.
 At UNC, you will learn how to use the science and practice of Psychology to make a difference, and change the world.

 UNC Graduate Student's Coursework Leads to Plan for New K-6 School